fabiodiluca/ExpressionSolver/README.md

 # ExpressionSolver
-A .NET C# logical expression solver with a sql like synthax.
+## A .NET C# logical expression solver with a sql like synthax.

 You pass a logical expression or a numeric and then you get it back resolved!
-It is intended to be compatible with http://querybuilder.js.org/ sql expression generator.
+It is intended to be compatible with [http://querybuilder.js.org/](http://querybuilder.js.org/)  sql expression generator.

-Example1:
+### Example1:
-	Expression:TRUE AND FALSE
+	Expression: TRUE AND FALSE
 	Return: FALSE

+***

-Example2:
+### Example2:
 	Expression: ('My Test String'='My Test String') AND (999=999) AND TRUE
 	Return: TRUE
 	Log: